Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/workflows/uv_management.rst

 Transferring UV Maps
 ====================

-You can copy a UV map from one mesh to another Mesh provided both meshes have the same geometry/vertex order.
+You can copy a UV map from one mesh to another mesh provided both meshes have the same geometry/vertex order.
 This is useful for example when you want to recreate a UV map from an earlier version of your model with intact UVs.
 This works by:

 #.
 Select the target mesh (to which you want to copy the UV map).
 #. :kbd:`Shift` select the source mesh (that contains the intact UV map).
 #. :menuselection:`Object menu --> Make Links... --> Transfer UV Layouts` (Shortcut: :kbd:`Ctrl-L` ...).

-The target Mesh will now have a UV map that matches the original mesh.
+The target mesh will now have a UV map that matches the original mesh.

 Multiple UV Maps